qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

   input raster file.

 ``Create also .prj file`` [boolean]
-  If this is activated also a \*.prj-file containing the projection information is created.
+  If this is activated also a :file:`.prj` file containing the projection information is created.

   Default: *False*